vn-aj-vngrd/payroll-system/README.md

 # Payroll System
-A console payroll system created with C.
+A fully functional console payroll system created with C.

 ## Features
 #### For employers